Best Buy is having a huge sale on Apple gear

-Best Buy has extended its weekend sale on Apple gear into Monday morning, with Black Friday pricing still going on a range of popular products.
-The retailer is offering substantial discounts on the iPhone 11 and iPhone XS Max as well as the 11-inch iPad Pro, Apple Watch Series 4 and Beats Studio3 headphones -- some of which are selling at their all-time lowest prices.
+Best Buy's sale on Apple gear has now stretched into Tuesday morning.
+There's Black Friday pricing still available on the iPhone 11 and iPhone XS Max as well as the 10.2-inch iPad, 11-inch iPad Pro, a variety of Beats headphones and the HomePod -- some of which are still selling at their all-time lowest prices.

-We've got all of the links below.
-And note that in order to see some of Best Buy's sale prices, you'll need to enroll in the retailer's My Best Buy rewards program -- but it's free for the basic tier.
+That noted, it's not just Best Buy.
+There are multiple retailers offering great deals on select Apple products, and we've organized all of the best discounts by product category here:

-One other thing.
-If it's the new 16-inch MacBook Pro that you're interested in, go directly to Amazon, which is currently offering a $150 discount on the base model.
-(Note: It's currently on back-order.)
+We've collected all of the best Apple deals at Best Buy below.
+In order to see some of the sale prices, you'll need to enroll in the retailer's My Best Buy rewards program -- but it's free for the basic tier.

 Best Buy's December 2019 Apple sale